Youth vote in the United States: Legislation

 In the United States, there has been legislation passed to help youth access the vote.
 The National Voter Registration Act (NVRA), often called the "motor-voter" law, passed in 1993, allows those 18 years and older to register to vote at a driver's license office or public assistance agency.
 The law also required states to accept a uniform mail-in voter registration application.
 Additionally, some states have extended the period in which citizens can vote instead of requiring a vote within 12 hours on a single day.

-Two cities in Maryland, Takoma Park and Hyattsville, allow 16 and 17-year-olds to vote in local elections.
+In 2013, the City of Takoma Park, Maryland, became the first place in the United States to lower its voting age to 16 for municipal elections and referendums.
+As of 2024, Greenbelt, Hyattsville, Riverdale Park, and Mount Rainier, all in Prince George's County, Maryland, as well as Somerset and Chevy Chase in Montgomery County, had followed suit.